dsohk/rancher-devsecops-workshop/docs/part-3.md

 1. Engine URL: (Your Anchore URL)
 2. Engine Username: (Your Anchore username)
-3. Engine Password: (Your Anchore password)
+3. Engine Password: Click on `change Password` and replace with your Anchore password)

 Click `Save` button to save the Jenkins configuration settings.